netbyharshith/Network-Port-Scanner/README.md

 This project implements a network port scanner using Python.
 It scans a target host for open ports in a given range and reports them.
 It is useful for basic vulnerability assessments or network troubleshooting.

 **Obejectives:**
-Scan a specific host for open TCP ports.
+* Scan a specific host for open TCP ports.

-Provide real-time feedback on port status.
+* Provide real-time feedback on port status.

-Handle common exceptions and delays.
+* Handle common exceptions and delays.

-Offer an educational understanding of socket programming and network security.
+* Offer an educational understanding of socket programming and network security.

 **Technologies Used:**
-Python 3
+* Python 3

-Socket Programming
+* Socket Programming

-Jupyter Notebook (.ipynb interface)
+* Jupyter Notebook (.ipynb interface)

-Time module
+* Time module

-Threading
+* Threading

 **Features:**
-Accepts IP address or hostname as input.
+* Accepts IP address or hostname as input.

-Scans a range of ports (default: 1–1024).
+* Scans a range of ports (default: 1–1024).

-Uses TCP to test connectivity to each port.
+* Uses TCP to test connectivity to each port.

-Prints open ports and optionally saves to a log file.
+* Prints open ports and optionally saves to a log file.

 **How to Run:**
-Install Python 3 (if not installed) sudo apt install python3
+* Install Python 3 (if not installed) sudo apt install python3

-**Open the notebook:**
+* Open the Notebook:
 jupyter notebook port_scanner.py.ipynb

-Run all cells, and provide a target when prompted.
+* Run all cells, and provide a target when prompted.

-**Example usage (in script version):** python3 port_scanner.py <hostname_or_ip>
+* Example usage (in script version): python3 port_scanner.py <hostname_or_ip>

  **Example Output:**